AlexArPu/Urban-Regeneration-Project-Socio-economic-Data-Analysis-Guide/docs/index.md

 ---
+theme: minima
-title: TXX Socio-economic Data Guide
+title: "TXX Socio-economic Data Guide"
 ---

 **Description:** This tool provides a step-by-step, R Markdown–based workflow to (1) clean, merge and document household-survey data, (2) explore and visualise it, (3) stratify results by key socio-economic dimensions, and (4) publish an interactive dashboard.
 It turns raw records into policy-ready indicators and graphics on poverty, access to services, rent burden, safety perception, education, commuting and more.